mattulau/cheeseAI/README.md

-This bot is an AI assistant.\n
+This bot is an AI assistant.
 It is written in Javascript